Statin Follow Up Blood Test

 Liver Health - Alanine transferase (ALT)

 Alanine transferase (ALT) is an enzyme produced in the heart and liver cells.
 The testing of ALT will detect how much ALT is in the bloodstream but cannot show how much damage has been caused to the liver.
-The test is important to determine the health of the liver especially if drugs, heavy alcohol use or viruses (hepatitus) have been present.
+The test is important to determine the health of the liver especially if drugs, heavy alcohol use or viruses (hepatitis) have been present.
 Lower ALT results have mostly indicated a healthy liver but healthy ALT ranges will depend on many factors, such as age and sex.

 Liver Health - Gamma-glutamyltransferase (GGT)